martinakraus/angular-security-training/01_CORS.md

 2. Open the board `Angular Security Training` and assign one section to yourself

-3. Withing your section move to `Task 1: Cross Ressource Origin Sharing` and find the right definitions for the given terms
+3. Withing your section move to `Task 1: Cross Origin Resource Sharing` and find the right definitions for the given terms